andreimoment/tangomanual/org/challenge/tangoturns.md

 ---
-title: "Milonguero Groove"
+title: "TangoTurns"

 # make sure to use the exact same identations
 # for the list below.
 Each level is indented by 2 additional spaces.

 toc:                    # Think of the TOC as nested lists:
-  - level: "Dance, Close Embrace"    # "level"s and the "missions" list are under "toc"
+  - level: "Dance, Turns"    # "level"s and the "missions" list are under "toc"
     missions:           # Mission numbers are under "missions".
       - 27               # Note the indentation! ("I belong to the parent above")
       - 28              # And the dashes! ("I am an item in a list")